singlestore-labs/events/README.md

 To consume a topic, you can do so with one line.
 You need to pick which flavor of consumer to use (idempotent, exactly-once, or broadcast).

+When used with a database, two tables are needed: one to track events created during a transaction and another to track the consumption of exactly-once events.

 ## Initialize the library

 In `init()` or in `main()`, create an instance: